Last updated: 2026-04-20

 Should You Buy the 2025 Subaru Forester?

-A pre-purchase inspection is recommended for used examples, with particular attention to unknown or other (9).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to unknown or other (9).
+An extended warranty is worth pricing out.

 Compared to the 2026 Subaru Forester.
 See also the 2024 Subaru Forester for an earlier comparison.